-The Bank has elected not to recognize right-of-use assets and lease liabilities for leases with a lease term of 12 months or less and leases of low-value assets.
 The Bank recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.

 Employee Benefits

 Short-term Employee Benefits

 Short-term employee benefits are expensed as the related service is provided.
 A liability is recognized for the amount expected to be paid if the Bank has a present or legal constructive obligation to pay this amount as a result of past service provided by the employees and the obligation can be estimated reliably.